cartheur/ideal/README.md

 The next time the system considers choosing experiment $e_a$, it will compute the proclivity for $e_a$ based on the anticipation of succeeding enacting $i_c$ and getting result $r_a$, balanced with the anticipation of actually enacting $e_c$ and getting result $r_f$.

 As a result of this mechanism, composite interactions can have two forms: the sequential form `⟨pre-interaction,post-interaction⟩` and the abstract form `⟨experiment,result⟩`.
 We differentiate between these two forms by noting abstract experiments and results in initial caps separated by the `|` symbol: `⟨EXPERIMENT|RESULT⟩`.
-We will use this notation in the trace in Page 46.
+We will use this notation in the trace in §4.6.

 This mechanism is a critical step to implementing self-programming agents.
 Nevertheless, it opens many questions that remain to be addressed.
 For example, how to organize experiments and results to construct a coherent model of reality?

-## Implementing a self-programming agent
+## 4.5: Implementing a self-programming agent

-If you have no interest in programming then you can skip this page and proceed to the next page.
+If you have no interest in programming then you can skip this section and proceed to the next.

-Project 4 implements the algorithm described on Page 43 and Page 44 to let you run your first self-programming agent.
+Project 4 implements the algorithm described in §4.3 and §4.4 to let you run your first self-programming agent.

 ```
 Program.cs ← Edit to instantiate Existence040.